raspberrypilearning/make-crumble-robot-head/en/step_10.md

 --- task ---

 Adjust the 'slow moves' sequence by changing the `delay`{:class="crumblevariables"} to 40 and the number of `repeats`{:class="crumblecontrol"} to 30.
-This means it will move a little quicker and will only open a third of the amount it did before.
+This means it moves a little quicker and only opens a third of the amount it did before.

 NOTE: Remember that there are two `repeat`{:class="crumblecontrol"} values to change!